mailnike/leadbrowserfork/README.md

 ![alt text](https://github.com/LeadBrowser/app/blob/main/images/landing.png?raw=true)

+LeadBrowser is a tool designed to help users find high-quality, up-to-date data.
-LeadBrowser was created to extract the best quality data with the confidence that the data is up-to-date.
-With ease, LeadBrowser is able to find better data than competing tools that use off-the-shelf databases.
+It uses a browser-like interface to search for information, allowing users to easily find the data they need.
+With its ability to search for and extract data from a variety of sources, including LinkedIn, LeadBrowser is able to find better data than many other tools that rely on off-the-shelf databases.

-The tool works like a browser.
-After entering the appropriate phrase, the data is searched in the browser and based on the companies found, the data is completed.
-Also we catch employees from Linkedin and without any plugin!
-You get ready data, after a few minutes (depends on the amount of data).
+Additionally, LeadBrowser can quickly and easily extract data from LinkedIn profiles without the need for any plugins, providing users with ready-to-use data in just a few minutes.
+Overall, LeadBrowser is a versatile and efficient tool for finding and extracting high-quality data.

 ## Features 🤩